The Smiler

-The Smiler is a steel roller coaster located at Alton Towers in Staffordshire, United Kingdom.
-Manufactured by Gerstlauer, it opened in 2013 as the world's first Gerstlauer Infinity Coaster.
-It is located in the X-Sector area of the park.
-With 14 inversions, The Smiler holds the world record for most inversions on a roller coaster.
+The Smiler is a steel roller coaster located at Alton Towers Resort in Staffordshire, United Kingdom.
+It was built in 2013 and is an Infinity Coaster model from Gerstlauer and is located in the X-Sector area of the park.
+The ride currently holds a world record for most inversions on a roller coaster, featuring 14 inversions that include dive loops, sidewinders, corkscrews, and other inverting elements.